Shaganashree97/Shaganashree97/README.md

 ### About Me😇
 <div align="left">
-- I'm a CSE student at Kumaraguru College of Technology. <br>
+ 🎓 I'm a CSE student at Kumaraguru College of Technology. <br>
-- I'm continuously exploring new tech stacks. <br>
+ 🚀 Continuously exploring new tech stacks. <br>
-- I'm good at developing and designing the websites. <br>
+ 🌐 Proficient in developing and designing websites.
 </div>

 ### Languages and Tools